Can You Drink Sparkling Water After Brushing Your Teeth?

 Can You Drink Sparkling Water After Brushing Your Teeth

-Understanding how sparkling water interacts with your teeth after brushing can help you make better choices.
+Knowing how sparkling water interacts with your teeth can guide smarter daily choices.

 1. Sparkling Water vs. Soda: A Fizzy Tale of Two Beverages